 Detail of the side panels (click to enlarge).
 Looks to be meat free but check for yourself.
 To prepare, add in sachet contents.
 Then, add enough boiling water to cover noodles.
 Finally, let steep 3 minutes.
 Then stir and enjoy!

 The powder base.

 The vegetables sachet.

-Looks like corn and greenery.
+Looks like corn, peas and spring onion.